minkiml/NFM/README.md

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

+## How to apply to your own dataset
+As presented in our main work, NFM can deal with different (explicitly accounting for the relation between inputs and outputs, which is a core principle to turn NFM into different learning modes, e.g., Forecasting, anomaly detection, classification, and so on)

+In the code, this is controlled by specifying m_t and m_f (during training or testing time) and accordingly applying to the model.
+This is done by a class object that has and manages globally (see "var.py").
+We also provide a demo on how to set up NFM for your own dataset and use in notebook... .

 ## Contributing